SerenityOS/serenity/Toolchain/Patches/llvm/ReadMe.md

 Symbol versioning is disabled, as the SerenityOS loader doesn't support it, and the ELF sections that store version data would just waste space.

+## `0009-compiler-rt-llvm-Enable-profile-instrumentation-for-.patch`

+Enable profile instrumentation for SerenityOS

+Treat SerenityOS the same as other *NIX platforms that behave close enough to linux to use the pre-canned InstrProfiling implementation.

+Curiously, enabling profiling for the SerenityOS target changes the ELF OS ABI for userspace binaries to 3, or GNU/Linux.